a11ce/wargames/riftwar.md

 Ranged units may fire at close combatants as if they are in cover.
 Indirect fire on close combatants is not allowed.

 When engaged in close combat, units always attack collectively.
-The attacker rolls Xd6 equal to the number of units in combat and hits are assigned,, somehow (??).
+The attacker rolls Xd6 equal to the number of units in combat.
+Damage is grouped into pins/wounds/kills by the attacking player and assigned by the defending player.

 ### Hits